-(1 Samuel 1:16) "Do not consider your maidservant as a worthless woman, for I have spoken until now out of my great concern and provocation."
+(1 Samuel 1:16) Do not take your servant for a wicked woman; I have been praying here out of my great anguish and grief."

 Simply because someone seems to be denied what they ask in prayer does not mean they are forsaken by the LORD or that someone who is blessed by the LORD in a specific way is better than the person whose prayers for that same blessing seem to be denied.
 Peninnah needed to learn this lesson (along with many others after her), and perhaps she did.
 Believers can and often do pray out of great anxiety and aggravation, as Hannah did.
 In Romans 8:18, Paul wrote, "I consider that the sufferings of this present time are not worth comparing with the glory about to be revealed to us."
 After much suffering, pain, prayer, and labor, Hannah's sufferings were not worth comparing to the glory and comfort that the LORD brought her with Samuel's birth and his later service to the LORD.
 The LORD's answers to her prayers far exceeded her hopes and dreams, for which she rejoiced.

-(1 Samuel 1:17) Then Eli answered and said, "Go in peace; and may the God of Israel grant your petition that you have asked of Him."
+(1 Samuel 1:17) Eli answered, "Go in peace, and may the God of Israel grant you what you have asked of him."